CMPUT301W24T25/Quemeful-QR/README.md

 - Google Maps API

 ## Getting Started
-To run the QR Code Event Check-In System locally:
+To run the Quemeful-QR locally:

 - Clone this repository.
 - Open the project in Android Studio.